Olympus E-M5 II Comparison Review

 Does the Olympus E-M5 II feature an autofocus assist light?

 What is the fastest shutter speed that can be used with the Olympus E-M5 II for flash photography?

 The E-M5 II's flash sync speed is 1/250 sec.

-Which battery does the E-M5 II use?
+Which battery does the Olympus E-M5 II use?

 Camera to camera comparisons